Complete the following tasks before installing and configuring Citrix Provisioning.

 When the database is created, its initial size is 20 MB with a growth size of 10 MB.
 The database log initial size is 10 MB with a growth size of 10%.

 The base amount of space required is 112 KB, which does not change.
-This includes the following:
+The base image includes the following:

 - DatabaseVersion record requires approximately 32 KB